 When assisting clients involved in regulatory and compliance matters, Chris draws on his extensive experience as a class action and securities litigator.
 He began his career defending parties involved in civil rights class action cases filed in both state and federal courts and is the co-author of the “Settlement” chapter of the American Bar Association’s Class Action Strategy & Practice Guide.
 He has obtained relief for clients facing class action claims ranging from removal of class action allegations on a motion to strike to summary judgment on all class claims.

-In addition to his work representing banks and mortgage servicers, Chris has defended broker-dealers facing claims involving churning, suitability, breach of contract, fraud and misrepresentation asserted in federal courts as well as before the Financial Industry Regulatory Authority (FINRA).
-He has also defended broker-dealers involved in commercial disputes related to sales agreements, as well as structured and leveraged financing.
+Chris has also defended broker-dealers facing claims involving churning, suitability, breach of contract, fraud and misrepresentation asserted in federal courts, as well as before the Financial Industry Regulatory Authority (FINRA).
+He has defended broker-dealers involved in commercial disputes related to sales agreements, as well as structured and leveraged financing.

-Chris has argued motions in state and federal court, and has litigated matters in a wide range of venues, including the United States Supreme Court, the Eleventh Circuit, and several state courts.
+Chris has argued motions in state and federal court and has litigated matters in a wide range of venues, including the United States Supreme Court, the Second, Ninth and Eleventh Circuits, and several state courts.
 He has also litigated several matters before FINRA and the American Arbitration Association (AAA).